longnhan/BBGW-L3G4200D/README.md

 **Usage**

-1) Set the project directory
+1) Compile the project:

-PRJ_PATH=~/projects/BBGW-L3G4200D #change base on path in your project Change here to your actual directory

-2) Build for Debugging:

-Use /tool/build.sh to build for either release(1) or debug(2) purpose.
+Use /tool/build.sh to compile for either release(1) or debug(2) purpose.

-3) Transfer to BeagleBone Green Wireless (BBGW):
+2) Transfer to BeagleBone Green Wireless (BBGW):

 After building, copy the generated executable or files located in the build/ directory to the BeagleBone Green Wireless board.
 Use /tool/scp_bbgw.sh to securely copy the built files to the BBGW.